Chinas 5G Mobile Phone Shipments Soar In September - UrduPoint

 3 percent of the country's total phone shipments in September, said the CAICT, a research institute under the Ministry of Industry and Information Technology.

-In September, 20 new 5G phone models were released, a year-on-year increase of 33.3 percent.
+In September, 20 new 5G phone models were released, a year-on-year increase of 33.3 percent, Xinhua reported.

 China's total mobile phone shipments hit 33.28 million units in September, rising 59 percent from a year earlier, the data revealed.